MicrosoftDocs/dynamics-365-ai/ai-docs/sales/connect-a-segment-to-sequence.md

 ---
 title: "Connect segment to sequence in the sales accelerator | MicrosoftDocs"
-description: "Connect a segment to a sequence based on the entity that the sequence is created in the sales accelerator." ms.date: 04/09/2021 ms.topic: article
+description: "Connect a segment to a sequence based on the entity that the sequence is created in the sales accelerator in Dynamics 365 Sales." ms.date: 04/09/2021 ms.topic: article
 author: udaykirang